AI Search Visibility: What It Is and Why It Matters

 • Citations.
 Does the AI link your page as a source it pulled from?
 Many answers footnote the pages they used.
 A citation is your URL sitting in that list.

 Notice what's missing: a ranking.
 There's no position 1, no page 2, no public scoreboard.
 An AI answer is assembled fresh for each question, often from three to five sources, and it either includes you or it doesn't.
 So the goal shifts.
 It's not "rank above competitors" but "be present and quotable enough that the model reaches for you when the question is yours."
+Putting a number on that presence is its own task; here's how to track brand mentions in ChatGPT, engine by engine.

 This is the heart of generative engine optimization, the practice of earning that presence.
 If you want the formal definition and the broader discipline, that's a separate topic.
 Here, the working idea is enough: visibility means being in the answer.